auchenberg/dependo/readme.md

 Grunt
 -----
-I also wrote a grunt-task that can be found in this seperate repository: https://github.com/auchenberg/grunt-dependo
+I also wrote a grunt-task that can be found in this separate repository: https://github.com/auchenberg/grunt-dependo

 Roadmap
 -------